Picovoice/picovoice/demo/flutter/README.md

 For this demo, the default wake word is `Picovoice` and the context is `Smart Lighting`.
 Simply press start and the engine can recognize commands such as

-> Turn off the lights.
+> Picovoice, turn off the lights.

 or

-> Set the lights in the bedroom to blue.
+> Picovoice, set the lights in the bedroom to blue.

 See below for the full context: